- Role-based, attribute-based, & just-in-time access to infrastructure

 - You might have adequate controls and checklists for employee onboarding, but the process for handling an employee’s job function change - or termination - is not fully documented and formalized.

 - You are lacking a full inventory of assets and/or the processes and procedures to keep that inventory accurate and up to date.

 - Your core policies - such as the information security policy - are complete, but you are missing other supporting documentation, such as standard operating procedures.

 - Your customer data are missing key security controls.

 There will also be things in the information request list that are not applicable to your business.
 You can push back on these with your auditor, but be ready to explain why they don’t apply.
 For example, you will be asked to create tickets for even the most mundane compliance-related tasks.
 If you do a backup/restore test and you’re the only team member to do it, it should have a ticket - even if it’s self-assigned to demonstrate retroactively that you completed the task.

-> Scheduling the SOC 2 is an essential step in achieving compliance.
-Understanding what the auditor will ask of you ahead of time, as well as the time and effort involved to gather the requested evidence, will better prepare for your auditor’s on-site visit.
+Scheduling SOC 2 is an essential step in achieving compliance.
+Understanding what the auditor will ask of you ahead of time, as well as the time and effort involved in gathering the requested evidence, will better prepare you for your auditor’s on-site visit.

 To learn more about how StrongDM helps companies with SOC 2 compliance, make sure to check out our SOC 2 Compliance Use Case.

 Brian Johnson, Security Engineer / Podcaster, is the president of 7 Minute Security, an information security consultancy in the Minneapolis area.
 Brian spends most of his days helping companies defend their networks.